Home Page Available For Sale Price List Sound Samples Rave Reviews Pictures 1

 LAUTENWERK AND HARPSICHORD HOME PAGE

 At the turn of the century, Mr. Sorli began designing many models of the lute-harpsichord or lautenwerk.
-There are many words and spellings of this instrument including lautenwerke, lautenwerck, lautenclavicymbel and theorbenflugel (theorbo-harpsichord).
-An example of the plural form is lautenwerke or lautenwerken.
 This type of instrument was originally fitted with gut strings and sounds very much like a lute or nylon-strung guitar.
 The response to this revival of the lautenwerck has been quite positive.

 Sacchi Painting